 The first course is the Amuse Bouche – a citrus-flavoured spread of lemon and grapefruit petit fours, apple and caramel petit fours, and salmon and cream cheese canapés – all perfectly paired with a deliciously crisp glass of Pol Roger Brut Reserve.
 “Chef Kamal devised a course of citrus-based treats because they pair so well with champagne,” explains Christine Lundy, Pol Roger’s marketing and public relations manager.

 Next up is the Café Course: perfectly baked scones with mango chutney, and a mini chocolate eclair.

 For the not-so-sweet-toothed, there’s a kudu-and-blue-cheese mousse, and a similar vegetarian option.

 Caffeine fiends will feel like they’ve died and gone to coffee heaven – included in the price is the opportunity to explore all the coffees on the menu, (yes all!)

 Ken suggests starting from the top of the menu, with the espresso-based beverages, and pour-overs reserving the milk-based options for the end.
 Unique offerings include the Battlebrew Coffee (made with butter and MCT oil) and the ColdDripStraightUp (pure cold-drip coffee with a refreshing bitter burst).
 “If you really want a flavour explosion,” says Ken, “mix tonic water with espresso!”

-Lastly, Le Grande Révélation is a charcuterie-lover’s dream, and comes with ribbons of prosciutto and a cut of French camembert and blue cheese, accompanied by freshly toasted croissant slices.
+Lastly, Le Grande Révélation is a charcuterie-lover’s dream, and comes with ribbons of prosciutto and a cut of French camembert and goat’s cheese, accompanied by freshly toasted croissant slices.